 2. IRRIGATION RATE DISCOUNT(06/10/24 Version)

-Starting October 1, 2028, subject to the terms specified in BPA’s applicable Wholesale Power Rate Schedules and GRSPs, the following shall apply, provided that the Parties have revised the table below no later than September 30, 2027.
+Starting October 1, 2028, subject to the terms specified in BPA’s applicable Power Rate Schedules and GRSPs, the following shall apply, provided that the Parties have revised the table below no later than September 30, 2027.

 2.1 For billing purposes, in the months listed below for each year during the term of this Agreement, BPA shall apply Irrigation Rate Discount to the lesser of the corresponding amount purchased at the Tier 1 Rate in the month or the energy amount in the table below.